|

 didn’t think so.

-And we do not close with a reference to the Man of Steel
+I do not close with a reference to the Man

-facetiously, but rather because we are both comforted and inspired by
+facetiously, but rather because I am both comforted and inspired by

 the story